etherelyz/dotfiles/README.md

 * Edit `gitconfig.personal` file to your personalized setting (e.g. username and email)

+## Misc Note

+- For some reason that I don't know, debian doesn't create `zcompdump` file while ubuntu does (in which I guess it's because of the code in `/etc/zsh/zshrc`)

 ## Acknowledgement

 Inspired by different dotfiles I have looked around, notably [this](https://github.com/holman/dotfiles) and [this](https://github.com/z0rc/dotfiles).